Holocaust survivors: Organizations and conferences

 A wide range of organizations have been established to address the needs and issues of Holocaust survivors and their descendants.
 Immediately following the war, "Sh'erit ha-Pletah" was established to meet the immediate physical and rehabilitation needs in the Displaced Persons camps and to advocate for rights to immigrate.
 Once these aims had largely been met by the early 1950s, the organization was disbanded.
 In the following decades, survivors established both local, national and eventually international organizations to address longer term physical, emotional and social needs, and organizations for specific groups such as child survivors and descendants, especially children, of survivors were also set up.
 Starting in the late 1970s, conferences and gatherings of survivors, their descendants, as well as rescuers and liberators began to take place and were often the impetus for the establishment and maintenance of permanent organizations.

 Survivors

 In 1981, around 6,000 Holocaust survivors gathered in Jerusalem for the first World Gathering of Jewish Holocaust Survivors.

-In 1988, the Center of Organizations of Holocaust Survivors in Israel, was established to as an umbrella organization of 28 Holocaust survivor groups in Israel to advocate for survivors' rights and welfare worldwide and to the Government of Israel, and to commemorate the Holocaust and revival of the Jewish people.
+In 1988, the Center of Organizations of Holocaust Survivors in Israel, was established as an umbrella organization of 28 Holocaust survivor groups in Israel to advocate for survivors' rights and welfare worldwide and to the Government of Israel, and to commemorate the Holocaust and revival of the Jewish people.
 In 2010 it was recognized by the government as the representative organization for the entire survivor population in Israel.
-In 2020, it represented 55 organizations and a survivor population whose average was 84.
+In 2020, it represented 55 organizations and a survivor population whose average age was 84.